Reed Hastings: California State Board of Education

 After selling Pure Software, Hastings found himself without a goal.
 He became interested in educational reform in California and enrolled in the Stanford Graduate School of Education.
 In 2000, Governor Gray Davis appointed Hastings to the State Board of Education, and in 2001, Hastings became its president.
-He spent $1 million of his own money together with $6 million from Silicon Valley venture capitalist John Doerr to promote the passage of Proposition 39 in November 2000, a measure that lowered the level of voter approval for local schools to pass construction bond issues from 66 to 55 percent.
+He spent $1 million of his own money together with $6 million from Silicon Valley venture capitalist John Doerr to promote the passage of Proposition 39 in November 2000, a measure that lowered the threshold of voter approval for local schools to pass construction bond measures from 66 to 55 percent.

 In 2009, Hastings ran into trouble on the State Board of Education when Democratic legislators challenged his advocacy of more English instruction and language testing for non-English speaking students.
 The California Senate Rules Committee refused to confirm him as the board's president.
 The California State Legislature rejected him in January 2005.
-Governor Arnold Schwarzenegger, who had reappointed Hastings to the board after Hastings' first term, issued a statement saying he was “disappointed” in the committee's action.
+Governor Arnold Schwarzenegger, who had reappointed Hastings to the board after Hastings' first term, issued a statement saying he was "disappointed" in the committee's action.
 Hastings resigned.

-In April 2008, Steven Maviglio reported that Hastings had made a $100,000 contribution to California Governor Schwarzenegger's “Voters First” redistricting campaign.
+In April 2008, Steven Maviglio reported that Hastings had made a $100,000 contribution to California Governor Schwarzenegger's "Voters First" redistricting campaign.

 Charter schools

 Hastings is active in educational philanthropy and politics.
-One of the issues he most strongly advocates is charter schools, publicly funded elementary or secondary schools that have been freed from some of the rules, regulations, and statutes that apply to other public schools, in exchange for some type of accountability for producing certain results, which are set forth in each school's charter.
+One of the issues he most strongly advocates is charter schools, publicly funded, privately run elementary or secondary schools.

 In July 2006, the Santa Cruz Sentinel reported that Hastings had donated $1 million to Beacon Education Network to open up new charter schools in Santa Cruz County, where he lives.

 Hastings, as a Giving Pledge member since 2012, founded Hastings Fund and pledged $100 million to children's education.
 In his post on Facebook, he said that the Hastings Fund "will donate these funds in the best way possible for kids' education."
 Hastings Fund gave its first two gifts, totaling $1.5 million, to the United Negro College Fund and the Hispanic Foundation of Silicon Valley for college scholarships for black and Latino youth.

 In March 2014, he argued for the elimination of elected school boards.